e2b-dev/awesome-ai-agents/README.md

 ## [Clippy](https://github.com/ennucore/clippy/)

-The purpose of Clippy is to develop code for or with the user.
+The purpose of Clippy is to elop code for or with the user.
 It can plan, write, debug, and test some projects autonomously.
 For harder tasks, the best way to use it is to look at its work and provide feedback to it.

 <details>